metabase/metabase/docs/people-and-groups/managing.md

 ## Creating an account

 To add a new person, click **Invite someone** in the upper right corner.
-You’ll be prompted to enter their first and last names and their email address.
+You’ll be prompted to enter their email, and optionally their first and last names–only the email is required.

-You can optionally add attributes to that user account, though you can add attributes to accounts at any time (as well as [via SSO](../people-and-groups/start.md#authentication)).
+On some [paid plans](https://www.metabase.com/pricing), you can also add attributes to that user account.
+But you don't have to right away; you can add attributes to accounts at any time (as well as [via SSO](../people-and-groups/start.md#authentication)).
 Metabase uses attributes to create [data sandboxes](../permissions/data-sandboxes.md).

 Click **Create** to activate an account.
 An account becomes active once you click **Create**, even if the person never signs into the account.
 The account remains active until you [deactivate the account](#deactivating-an-account).
 If you're on a paid Metabase plan, all active accounts will count toward your user account total.
 If one person has more than one account, each account will count toward the total (see [how billing works](https://www.metabase.com/pricing/how-billing-works)).